International Legion (Ukraine): United States

 The United States Department of State issued a travel advisory formally advising all Americans not to travel to Ukraine.
 18 U.S. Code § 960, the modern and binding form of the Neutrality Act of 1794, prohibits United States citizens from taking up arms against any country at peace with the United States.
 It is unclear whether the United States Congress will pass legislation to waive this restriction with respect to the conflict in Ukraine.
 However, several Americans have spoken publicly and in the media about their service in Ukraine, without any legal charges filed against them.

 On 3 March 2022, the Ukrainian embassy in Washington, DC announced that 3,000 U.S. citizens had signed up to volunteer.
 By 10 March 2022, the embassy had announced that 6,000 United States citizens had attempted to sign up for the International Legion.
 However, as of 10 March, only 100 were approved to join.

 The first photo distributed by Ukraine of the International Legion reportedly showed American volunteers.
+Two former US Marines, Alex Drueke and Andy Tai Ngoc Huynh, were captured in June 2022 by Russian forces in fighting near Kharkiv and released that September in a prisoner exchange.
+In January 2025, CNN reported that at least twenty American volunteers were missing in action.

 Uruguay

 On 1 February 2023, an Uruguayan volunteer codenamed Teddy was reported to be fighting in Ukraine since 24 February 2022.
+In 2023, it was reported that a 47-year-old man named Pablo, who worked as a taxi driver in Montevideo, had enlisted.
+In December 2025, Natalia Tejeira, a 41-year-old woman from Artigas with training in nursing and prior work experience as a security guard, became the first Uruguayan woman to join the fighting in Ukraine.